bottos-project/Documentation/Bottos Developer Documentation.md

 Unpack the downloaded version package:

-(After unpack the release package, the folder bottos_v3.4 will be generated in the current directory)
+(After unpack the release package, the folder corresponding to the release version will be generated in the current directory.
+In this sample the generated folder is bottos_v3.4，the release package is bottos_ubuntu_v3.4.tar.gz)

 ```
 tar zvxf bottos_ubuntu_v3.4.tar.gz
 ```